kornerr/cpp-callback-script/README.md

 container for third parties wishing to interact indirectly through `Environment`.

 `EnvironmentClient` has the following callbacks:
-* `callbackRespondsToKey` returns a list keys this particulare `EnvironmentClient` can respond to
+* `callbackRespondsToKey` returns a list keys this particular `EnvironmentClient` instance responds to
-* `callbackCall` returns the function to call when the supported key is provided
+* `callbackCall` returns a list of keys as a result of running provided callback

 The callbacks use `std::function` to remove the need for third parties to inherit `EnvironmentClient` to specify custom behaviour.